 - Position the Shingle: Lay the shingle flat against the roof with the adhesive strip down.

 - Nailing: Place a nail about 1 inch from each end of the shingle and about 5/8 inch above the cutout slots.
 For three-tab shingles, this means nailing just below the tar strip.
 Ensure the nail heads are flush with the shingle surface but not cutting into it.
+Proper nailing secures not only the top shingle but also the shingle underneath.

 5. Continue Up the Roof